CiscoDevNet/devnet-writing-guidelines/README.md

 # DevNet Writing Guidelines (Public)

 Welcome to the DevNet Writing Guidelines.
 This repo contains DevNet's guidelines on creating learning labs, code samples, slides and setting up sandboxes for labs.
-This page contains some of the most common topics of interest to newbies.

-For more extensive guidelines see this repo's [wiki](https://github.com/CiscoDevNet/devnet-writing-guidelines/wiki).
+The topics below are some of the topics of most interest to newbies.
+For more the complete set of writing guidelines see this repo's [wiki](https://github.com/CiscoDevNet/devnet-writing-guidelines/wiki) page.

 <b>On this page</b><br>